mspnp/spark-monitoring/docs/filtering.md

 ## Limiting Metrics in SparkMetric_CL

-You can uncomment and edit the `LA_SPARKMETRIC_REGEX` environment variable that included included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where name_s matches the regex.
+You can uncomment and edit the `LA_SPARKMETRIC_REGEX` environment variable that is included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where name_s matches the regex.

 The example below will only log metrics where the name begins with `app` and ends in `.jvmCpuTime` or `.heap.max`.